It’s an immigration story as old as America itself.

-Go to Cuba and you’d be hard pressed (no pun intended) to find a Cuban sandwich anywhere.
+Go to Cuba and you’d be hard pressed (no pun intended) to find a Cuban sandwich anywhere (read about authentic Cuban food here).
 Mostly because, much like alfredo sauce, fajitas, and General Tso’s chicken, the Cuban sandwich is largely an American creation.

 “I think people romanticize the culture of Cuba because they don’t understand it,” Mandy Baca, a Miami-based food writer and the author of The Sizzling History of Miami Cuisine, tells Matador.
 “The concept of sandwiches being a part of Cuban cuisine is not that prevalent.
 Sandwiches weren’t really part of the cuisine, it was more about the pork by itself.
 Sandwiches were what you ate late night, or hungover from being out, or after a funeral.
 It wasn’t something you did on a daily basis.”

 At least that was the case until cigar factory workers wanted a snack.